Hayat-Talaat/shopping-card-react/README.md

-#Shopping Cart React Application
+# Shopping Cart React Application:
 This is a simple and responsive shopping cart application built with React.
 It allows users to browse products, add them to the shopping cart, view product details, and manage their cart by increasing/decreasing quantities or removing items.

-#Features
+# Features
  - Product List: Display a list of products fetched from an API.
  - Product Details Page: Users can view more detailed information about a product when clicked.
  - Add to Cart: Users can add products to the shopping cart.